kengz/neo4jKB/README.md

 - `cons.legalize` also acts as a quick legal prop constructor
 - add `sorter, picker` as transformer methods
 - add `flattenIndex` as generic matrix-to-string formatter
+- add opsHead to opsRe in `lib/constrain.js` for chaining